- Health services provided

 Sunshine Coast Hospital and Health Service - ERAS program

-The Enhanced Recovery After Surgery (ERAS) program is currently being trialled in Nambour General Hospital for colorectal patients.
+The Enhanced Recovery After Surgery (ERAS) program is currently being trialled Sunshine Coast University and Nambour General hospitals for colorectal patients.

 Enhanced Recovery After Surgery pathways aim to reduce surgical stress and rates of morbidity, encouraging a faster recovery and shorter length of stay in hospital for patients.